learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 ## Summary

 Shew!
 That was quite a bit!
 There's a lot to consider when cleaning your data.
-Be sure to stay on your toes and try to wrap your head around the context of data; does the current representation seem sensible?
+Here, you explored casting data to the appropriate data types, identifying and correcting null values, and removing features that exhibit multi-collinearity.
+While applying this workflow, be sure to stay on your toes and try to wrap your head around the context of the data: Does the current representation seem sensible?
 Are there any anomalies within it?
 Cleaning data is always a tricky process and while aspects can be fairly standard, having an inquisitive approach goes a long way.